Last Updated on March 16, 2022 by

 How Hard Can A Hockey Player Hit A Puck?

 Using a technique known as the slap shot, hockey players can hit a pick at speeds up to 45 m/s (100 mph).
-Well, that’s not an exaggeration in the world of sport.
+Well, that’s not an exaggeration in the world of sports.
 We’ve seen other sports like golf balls, baseballs, and tennis balls project at that speed.

 Is Body Checking Allowed In Hockey?